Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 - If you need self‑serve returns logistics, you want Loop / Narvar / Happy Returns.

 Most brands don’t replace those tools with us.
-They layer Return Signals on top.
+They layer Signals on top.

 Comparison table